dubrowgn/shooter/README.md

 # shooter

-Video game tech demo using Rust and Bevy
+A video game tech demo using Rust and Bevy.

+*Please note*: This is primarily a learning and exporatory exercise, so expect subpar code quality and organization.
+The main goal is to prove the various technical requirements of making a specific game can be met with the given toolset.
+Other objectives are considered secondary at this time.

 ## Input